 Most children with growth hormone deficiency have obvious symptoms, such as short stature.
 But because adults have already reached their full height, the symptoms of adult growth hormone deficiency are different.
-Growth hormone plays a role in bone development, muscle development, and fat and weight gain.
+Growth hormone deficiency can affect the proportion of fat, muscle, and bone in your body, so you may notice the following signs and symptoms:

 If your doctor suspects the possibility of adult GHD, he or she may refer you to an endocrinologist, a doctor who specializes in hormone disorders.